 Visitors

 Our visitors come mainly from the Netherlands (12,622 visits), followed by Italy (6,535), and a cluster formed by the United Kingdom, Germany and Spain (all with an average of around 5,500).
-Lithuania also features prominently with 4,905 visits, possibly due to the User Forum held in Vilnius during the analysed period.
+Lithuania also features prominently with 4,905 visits, possibly due to the User Forum held in Vilnius during the analysed period (Fig.8).

 22.62% of the visitors arrive at the website via direct links, whereas Google accounts for 34.74% of visits (an increase from 24% in the last report).
-Referring sites (top: wiki.egi.eu) are responsible for 19.87% of the traffic.
+Referring sites (top: wiki.egi.eu) are responsible for 19.87% of the traffic (see Table 1).

 Top search terms include egi user forum, egi, egi.eu, egi inspire, egi grid and egi technical forum.